 While they may fall under a low pricing mark, you will still get a great value for your money with 60 oil pastels.
 That’s definitely a steal.
 I find the colors very vibrant and in great quality, something you won’t expect with cheaper oil pastels.
 But these do deliver and can keep up with the quality of oil pastels, particularly for beginners.

 As these amazing colors render great color payoff when you combine them or scrape them down, they do the trick to give your artwork vibrant shades.
-It’s safe to say that this brand is one of the top-rated oil pastels for beginners.
+It’s safe to say that this brand is one of the best oil pastels for beginners.

 9. Caran D’ache Neopastel Artist Oil Pastels